Nyash-Mauro/blog-post/readme.md

 ## Support and Contact details

-The application is an open source product if you might want to improve on it or incase of any questions please reach me through email. (mauricee423@gmail.com)
+The application is an open source product if you might want to improve on it or incase of any questions please reach me through 📧. (mauricee423@gmail.com)

 ## License

-This project is licensed under the terms of [MIT](https://choosealicense.com/licenses/mit/) Copyright (c) 2020
+This project is licensed under the terms of [MIT](https://choosealicense.com/licenses/mit/)

+Copyright (c) 2020 {{Icons.dev}}